-Increased Thirst In Dogs Veterinarian
+Increased Thirst in Dogs Veterinarian

-As a dog owner, you should be aware of when your pup finishes an entire water bowl in one sitting or drinks water every time it is offered to him.
+As a dog owner, you should be aware of when your pup finishes an entire water bowl in one sitting or drinks water every time you offer.
 Polydipsia (drinking excessive amounts of water) may be a symptom of an underlying medical problem.
-Behavioral displays of frequent urination or starting to drink from the toilet are red flags that your pup can be suffering from a potential disease.
+Behavioral displays of frequent urination or starting to drink from the toilet are red flags that your pup can be suffering from potential disease.

 - How old is your dog?
 Active and playful puppies may drink a little more water than adults.